-Data files that are generated from enterprise services, such as standard forms and log files, are uploaded to OSS on a regular basis.
-However, if you do not manage metadata in OSS objects, data is difficult to compute and analyze.
-You can create metadata discovery tasks to make the system automatically map OSS paths, group OSS objects, explore OSS object fields, and identify field changes.
+Data files that are generated from enterprise services, such as standard forms and log files, are uploaded to Object Storage Service (OSS) on a regular basis.
+However, metadata management of OSS objects is missing.
+As a result, OSS data is difficult to compute and analyze.
+AnalyticDB for MySQL provides the metadata discovery feature to allow the system to automatically map OSS paths, group OSS objects, explore OSS object fields, and identify field changes.
 This way, data lake metadata is automatically created and updated.
+You can create an OSS metadata discovery job to discover OSS buckets and data objects in the same region as an AnalyticDB for MySQL Data Lakehouse Edition (V3.0) cluster and then import data from OSS to the cluster.

 Prerequisites

-• The OSS path is in the <Bucket_name>/directory/.../directory/table/object or <Bucket_name>/directory/.../directory/table/partition/.../partition/object format.
+• The OSS path is in the <BucketName>/directory/.../directory/table/object or <BucketName>/directory/.../directory/table/partition/.../partition/object format.

 Limits